 • Preference for details

-• Ability to analyze and understand the rules governing closed systems: mastering the operating rules of mechanical systems; understand and use classification systems; get higher scores on tests that measure the ability to systematize
+• Ability to analyze and understand the rules that govern closed systems: mastering rules of operation of mechanical systems; understand and use classification systems; achieve higher scores in tests that measure the ability to systematize

 TREATMENTS FOR THE AUTISTIC SPECTRUM